Boris-Barboris/AtmosphereAutopilot/README.md

 Autopilots are modular entities.
 They can use basic, provided by main library components (like controllers and models), or they can define their own components and share them with other Autopilots.
 Those components will be called "Autopilot modules", or simply - "Modules".
 Every sealed child of AutopilotModule wich is not a StateController is treated by the library like a Module.
 Sealed StateController children are treated as Autopilots.

 Stock and FAR aerodynamics are supported.
-Plugin is dependent on ModuleManager by sarbian.
+Plugin is dependent on ModuleManager by sarbian, and is shipped with Mini-AVC plugin by cybutek.

 # GUI concept
 AA icon is placed in Application Launcher toolbar during flight.
 It's contents will visualize a list of all Autopilots and Modules, created for active vessel.
 For every vessel "Autopilot Module Manager" will be created regardless.
 Turning on a "MASTER SWITCH" on it's window will create required context of Autopilots and Modules for this vessel.
 Under the master switch all Autopilots will be listed, for the user to choose one of them as an active one.
+Hotkey for Master switch is letter P, autoPilot.
+Can be changed in Global_settings.cfg file, Autopilot_module_manager section.

+Craft settings window contains shotrcuts to most used moderation and tuning parameters of the craft, as well as provides basic preset functionality.
+Presets are saved in "Global_settings.cfg"/settings_wnd/profiles section.

 Each Autopilot and Module has it's own GUI window.
 All of them (even inactive ones) are accessible from AA button in Application Launcher, some of them are accessible from Autopilot window hierarchy (that's up to Autopilot developer to decide, what particular Modules should be accessible from it's GUI).
 Window positions are serialized (preserved between flights and game sessions) in "Global_settings.cfg" file.

 # Craft implications and limitations
 "Control from here" part is facing prograde, with close-to-zero angle of attack bias.
 Planar symmetry is implied (left and right side of the plane are mirrored), as well as good degree of pitch-yaw and pitch-roll control isolation.
 Axial engine symmetry is strongly recommended.
 No wind mods are supported, as well as any mods, wich are changing control surface, rcs and engine gimbaling behaviour.